Happy employees are more productive. Staff who enjoy their work perform better, work harder and stay with a company longer.

 "Within a week of launching the program, 80% of LiveOps agents opted in and three-quarters of them return on a bi-weekly basis.
 Participating agents outperformed peers by 23% in average call-handle time and boosted customer satisfaction by 9%."

-- Define your goals.
-Know what you want to achieve and why, then work backwards to identify the steps required to achieve these.
+- Clearly define your goals: Set clear and specific objectives for your gamification app, and make sure they align with your company's goals.
+Define what you want to achieve and why, then work backward to identify the steps required to achieve them.

-- Understand user outcomes.
-What are you expecting your staff to achieve when using this app?
-What actions do they need to take to get rewards?
-Are these connected, in a smart way, with the business objectives?
+- Understand user outcomes: Determine what you expect your employees to achieve when using the app.
+Identify the actions they need to take to get rewards and make sure they are connected in a smart way with the business objectives.

-- Make sure it's fun.
-Don't forget about this - otherwise, it's not an app that will 'gamify' anything.
-Involve employees in the process from start to finish - get a small group to present ideas, beta test and become advocates for the app when it's been rolled-out.
+- Ensure it's engaging: Don't forget about the "fun" aspect of gamification.
+Involve your employees in the process from start to finish.
+Get a small group to present ideas, beta test the app, and become advocates for it once it's rolled out.